SioKCronin/website/content/Oloid.md

 When I center my practice on joy, pleasure, delight, and centered-power, my entire being springs to life.
-When I watch my footage I can see when I'm drawing mind gestures, and when I'm reaching for more pleasure.
+When I watch my footage I can see when I'm drawing mind gestures, versus reaching for more pleasure.
 Situating myself in pleasure and spinning it out, like taking a ball of dough and rolling it out so that it encompasses more and more space.
 I laugh a lot when I find it.
 Right there in the center of it all, my own ability to really feel pleasure